Vyral/andre-kwan/_posts/2019-07-22-why-you-need-more-than-a-zestimate.md

 Agents have real knowledge of the market and can save you a lot of time, money, and frustration.
 Just like any profession, though, it’s hard to know who to trust because not all agents have the same knowledge and skills.&nbsp;

-**As a senior loan officer with over a decade of experience I work with some of the best agents in the area and would be happy to recommend one to you who can help.** If you have any other mortgage-related questions for me at all, don’t hesitate to reach out and give me a call or send me an email today.
+**As a senior loan officer with over a decade of experience, I work with some of the best agents in the area and would be happy to recommend one to you who can help.** If you have any other mortgage-related questions for me at all, don’t hesitate to reach out and give me a call or send me an email today.
 I look forward to hearing from you soon.